dream-lab/wicm/README.md

 We first install ICM and WICM, and then run the Earliest Arrival Time (EAT) algorithm that is evaluated in the paper on these platform variants, specifically (1) ICM, (2) ICM+LU+DS optimizations, (3) WICM optimization, (4) WICM+LU+DS optimizations, and (5) Heuristics for WICM. #1 is the prior baseline while the rest are the contributions of the paper.
 We also provide scripts to run *all six graph algorithms* used in the paper on a sample graph, as well as to run the WICM heuristics for finding the windo splits.
 Links to the *six large graphs* evaluated in the paper are also provided.

 ---
 ## 1. Installing Graphite ICM

 Pre-requisites:
  * A Linux Ubuntu-based system (VM or bare-metal) with >= 8GB RAM
  * Java JDK 8
- * Maven v??? `====> Animesh: Add version`
+ * Maven 3.6.3

  1. First setup Hadoop 3.1.1 on the system with HDFS and YARN.
 Instructions for this are in [`HadoopSetup.md`](https://github.com/dream-lab/wicm/blob/main/HadoopSetup.md).
- 1. Next, we install Graphite ICM jars, which is an extension of Apache Giraph.
+ 2. Next, we install Graphite ICM jars, which is an extension of Apache Giraph.
 A single jar with all the dependencies is present under [`jars/`](https://github.com/dream-lab/wicm/tree/main/jars).
 To install ICM using maven:
 ```
 cd jars
 bash ./install.sh
 ```

-`====> Animesh: Any sanity check to verify that Hadoop/HDFS/YARN and ICM are installed?
-Jars present in specific dirs?
-Services that should be running?`
+Hadoop services should start on successful Hadoop/HDFS/YARN setup.
+Please see [`HadoopSetup.md`](https://github.com/dream-lab/wicm/blob/main/HadoopSetup.md) for details.
+Successful installation of ICM will result in creation of `org/apache/giraph` under `~/.m2/repository`.

 ---